WookiesRpeople2/user-auth-example/README.md

 I created two databases one called User that was made using the devise gem and the other called Post.
 The relation's:
-User has_many :posts, this means that a given user could have more than one post registerd Post belogns_to :user, this means that the post model will have a foreign key constraint linked to User
+User has_many :posts, this means that a given user could have more than one post registerd Post belongs_to :user, this means that the post model will have a foreign key constraint linked to User

 ---